elastic/rally/docs/track.rst

 Each entry in the ``documents`` list consists of the following properties:

-* ``base-url`` (optional): A http or https URL that points to the root path where Rally can obtain the corresponding source file.
+* ``base-url`` (optional): A http(s) or S3 URL that points to the root path where Rally can obtain the corresponding source file.
+Rally can also download data from private S3 buckets if access is properly `configured <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration>`_.
 * ``source-format`` (optional, default: ``bulk``): Defines in which format Rally should interpret the data file specified by ``source-file``.
 Currently, only ``bulk`` is supported.
 * ``source-file`` (mandatory): File name of the corresponding documents.
 For local use, this file can be a ``.json`` file.
 If you provide a ``base-url`` we recommend that you provide a compressed file here.
 The following extensions are supported: ``.zip``, ``.bz2``, ``.gz``, ``.tar``, ``.tar.gz``, ``.tgz`` or ``.tar.bz2``.
 It must contain exactly one JSON file with the same name.
 The preferred file extension for our official tracks is ``.bz2``.
 * ``includes-action-and-meta-data`` (optional, defaults to ``false``): Defines whether the documents file contains already an action and meta-data line (``true``) or only documents (``false``).